Amit-Chowdary-Kamma/BracketFit2026/README.md

 ---

-## What Is This?
+## Overview

-BracketFit 2026 is a data-engineered NCAA March Madness bracket optimization engine that treats bracket selection as a **capital allocation problem** — applying financial portfolio theory to bracket strategy.

-Rather than generating generic picks, the system collects finance-oriented personal preferences and constructs a bracket optimized to match your specific risk tolerance, pool size, and upside appetite.
+BracketFit 2026 is a simulation-based bracket optimization tool built for the 2026 NCAA Men's Tournament.
+It uses Monte Carlo methods and Elo-based team ratings to generate risk-differentiated bracket strategies modeled on financial portfolio theory.

 ---